 1.4.7.3 Tanks for every type of liquid cargo and ballast, in which according to the operational conditions may simultaneously be free surfaces, as well as anti-heeling tanks and tanks of roll stabilizing system regardless of the tanks categories shall be included in the number of tanks to be considered at calculation of the liquid cargo effect on stability.
 For consideration of the free surfaces effect, it is necessary to compile the design combination of single tanks or their combinations per each type of liquid cargo.
-It is necessary to select tanks, which have the maximum free surfaces effect, out of possible operational combinations of tanks applies to all loading conditions, except docking, irrespective of the actual availability of free surfaces, including the ship with full stores.
+It is necessary to select tanks, which have the maximum free surfaces effect, out of possible operational combinations of tanks per the separate types of liquid cargoes and ballast, or single tanks.
+The obtained design combination of tanks applies to all loading conditions, except docking, irrespective of the actual availability of free surfaces, including the ship with full stores.
 At that, angles of heel, for which the maximum corrections are determined, shall be selected with respect to the stability criteria applied to the ship (considering the requirements for subdivision, damage trim and stability, if applicable).